 So now that you have determined your hair’s porosity, what exactly does that mean for your hair regimen?

 Remember how your hair strands sank to the bottom almost immediately?
 That’s because the cuticle layer of the hair is wide open, allowing the water to quickly flow through the holes in the strand.
 You may notice that as soon as your hair absorbs moisture, it leaves just as quickly.
 Again, because the cuticle is highly raised, moisture can kind of come and go as it pleases.
 This can be due to overuse of heat, chemical processes, or environmental factors.
 While gaps in the hair strands are permanent, you can adjust your regimen to retain more moisture.
 You’ll want to use products that have a low pH—apple cider vinegar and water rinses should works wonders.
 These types of products work to seal in the cuticle.
 Try adding a protein treatment that can temporarily seal those gaps and add strength to the strands.
 Use thicker creams and oils and butters on top.
 The oil/butter will help to seal the cuticle and provide a layer of protection from the elements.
 Avoid products with humectants, like glycerin.
 These ingredients draw moisture from the air into the strands, and there is a risk of getting too much moisture, making hair soggy or sticky and FRIZZY.
 This is especially important for those living in humid climates.
-Minimize the use of heat and ALWAYS use a heat protectant if you do use it.
+Minimize the use of heat and ALWAYS use a heat protectant if you do use direct heat!

 When performing the porosity test, your strands hung out somewhere in the middle of the glass of water.
 This indicates that the strands are healthy with the cuticle layer in good condition.
 This hair holds styles well and takes color well.
 Moisture is easily absorbed and retained.
 Use products with natural ingredients.
-Light moisturizers and oils should work just fine along with a monthly deep conditioning treatment.
+Light moisturizers or a leave-in conditioner and oils should work just fine along with a monthly deep conditioning treatment.
 Avoid overuse of heat and chemical processes to keep the cuticle intact.